Andresmacons/ChemConf-Analysis/README.md

 - Linux

 ## License
-ChemConf-Analysis is freely available under an MIT License
+ChemConf-Analysis is freely available under an [MIT]([https://choosealicense.com/licenses/mit/]) license

 ## Reference
 If you use any ChemConf-Analysis, please include this citation: